wp-plugins/social-locker/readme.txt

 - To use  advanced features like the Countdown Timer, the Close Icon, the Ajax option and more.
 <a href="http://onepress-media.com/plugin/social-locker-for-wordpress/get" target="_blank" >Lean more about the premium version</a>

-The trial version is the exactly same like the premium version but works within 7 days.
+<strong>The trial version is the exactly same like the premium version but works within 7 days.</strong>

 == Screenshots ==